Hospitality Management Certificate Program with Co-op

-Create Career College offers hospitality management in collaboration with the American Hotel & Lodging Educational Institute (AHLEI) which is widely recognized as the preeminent leader in hospitality certification.
-The curriculum and training of this program enables students to master the fundamental management and operational skills needed in the hospitality industry.
-They are introduced to management best practices while being introduced to facets of global activities that are affecting the industry.
+Our 32-week Hospitality Management Certificate program with Co-op options is in collaboration with the American Hotel & Lodging Educational Institute (AHLEI).
+AHLEI is widely recognized as the pre-eminent leader in hospitality certification.
+The program is designed to prepare students for the fundamental management and operational skills needed in the hospitality industry within 32 weeks.

 Academic Admission Requirement

-The purpose of this course is to provide you with an introduction to the world of business and particularly to business as it applies to the hospitality industry.
-More specifically, the course will provide an opportunity for you to: become acquainted with the social, economic and environmental context within which the hospitality industry operates; understand the structure, nature and operating characteristics of the different sectors of the hospitality industry; obtain an appreciation of the various functions of management and their interrelationships with other key concerns of managers such as marketing, finance and human resource management.
+The course provides students with an introduction to the business world as it applies to the hospitality industry.
+More specifically, it acquaints them with the social, economic and environmental context within which the hospitality industry operates.
+The course covers the structure, nature and operating characteristics of the different sectors of the hospitality industry, as well as the interaction of management with departments like marketing, finance and human resources.

-This course presents a systematic approach to front office procedures by detailing the flow of business through a hotel, starting from the reservations process to check-out the account settlement.
+This course details the flow of business through a hotel, starting from taking reservations to check-out and account settlement.
 The course also examines various elements of conducting effective front office management paying particular attention to the planning and evaluation of front office operations and to human resources management.
 Front office procedures and management are placed within the context of the overall operation of a hotel.

-This course shows students how foodservice professionals create and deliver guest-driven services; enhance value and build guest loyalty, and continuously improve the process of providing excellent service.
-You will learn how every aspect of a food service operation contributes to the guest experience, and explore unique features of a variety of food and beverage operations.
-The course includes an updated menu trend, bioterrorism, responsible alcohol service, and material on leadership, service skills, and service styles.
+This course shows how every aspect of a food service operation contributes to a guest’s experience.
+The course includes an updated menu trend, responsible alcohol service, and material on leadership, service skills, and service styles.